 Attendance was embarrassingly low.
 I know…I’ve heard all the arguments about gas-prices, location, flooding, etc… but if we keep on at this rate, there will be almost no representation from our 42,000+ churches at future conventions.
 As an example of how paltry attendance was, in the 2nd VP run-off election on Wednesday morning, only 807 votes were cast!
 That’s right…807 votes to elect an officer of the “largest Protestant denomination in North America.”
 807 votes out of 7,300 (approx) messengers.
 Last year, there were only 8,600 in San Antonio (for the guy who kept insisting to me that there were “over 10,000, I’m sure,” in SA, all I can say is… I told you there weren’t!).
 I pray that this trend would reverse.
 I also hope and pray that there will be increased initiative to allow online voting and participation in the convention.
 I’ll venture to guess that that would increase our messengers by at least 500-1000 messengers per year.

 The Gaither Vocal Band is great…but what the heck was with that first song, “Somewhere between Jesus and John Wayne”?
-I could literally hear the laughter and groans from so many theologically-minded pastors ready for serious repentance and brokenness as they listened to this kind of silly song.
-I love you guys, but whoever selected that one for the SBC should be whipped with a wet noodle.
+I could literally hear the laughter and groans from many theologically-minded pastors ready for serious repentance and brokenness as they listened to this song.
+Didn’t match the tone of the conference and though I love GVB, whoever selected that song should be whipped with a wet noodle. :)

 1. Motion presented to prevent entity-heads from serving as president of SBC.
 I don’t know about how I feel about this one.
 I need some time to think about it.
 But I do predict it will be discarded.
 I believe it has been offered before and failed.